SChernykh/p2pool/README.md

 Decentralized pool for Monero mining.

-**NOTE** This is a highly experimental and untested software.
-I did some extensive testing locally, but there's zero guarantee it will work for you!
-It requires a custom monerod version (for now).
-No binaries are provided yet.
-Testing on mainnet has started!
+Mining on the mainnet has started!
 You can check the pool status at https://p2pool.io/

-No ETA on the official release date, but hopefully before the end of September 2021.

 ### Build status